Keyruu/oblivion/content/Homelab/Docker Compose on NixOS.md

 (This one line installs docker.
 How awesome is this?)

-This was the easy part but how do we get the docker-compose.yaml on the system?
+This was the easy part, but how do we get the docker-compose.yaml on the system?

 The easiest way to create a file is with the `etc` module.
 With this you can create folders and files in the `/etc` directory.
 So what I do for Mealie is this: